-This is my go-to itinerary for what to see during a 2-day break or a weekend in Madrid.
+This is the perfect itinerary for what to see during a 2-day break or a weekend in Madrid.

 We’ve had lots of friends and family visit Madrid since we moved here.
 So, I’ve been busy acting as a local guide, showing visitors around the city, giving them a taste of Spain while keeping everyone entertained.

-This self-guided city itinerary is perfect for starting after a nice breakfast and walking at a leisurely pace.
-It takes in the main sights of Madrid, the best parks and shopping areas, all through a very easy walking route.
-Follow this and you will see everything you need to in Madrid during a short two day visit or weekend break.
+This self-guided city break itinerary is perfect for starting after a nice breakfast and walking at a leisurely pace.
+It takes in the main sights of Madrid, the best parks and shopping areas.
+All contained in a very easy walking route.
+Follow this and you will see everything you need to during a weekend in Madrid.

-It also gives plenty of opportunities for a beer, ice cream or snack pit-stops along the way.
-How long you stay at each location is up you, I’m not a fan of city walking guide’s with rigid time frames on… relax, take it at your own pace, you’re on holiday!
+It also gives plenty of opportunities for a cerveza, ice cream or snack pit-stops along the way.
+How long you stay at each location is up you, I’m not a fan of city walking guide’s with rigid time frames.
+So, relax and take it at your own pace and enjoy your weekend in Madrid!

 Here’s a rough map to give you an idea of which direction to go on each of the two day routes (stops are marked with a red star).
 Each stop or landmark leads nicely on to the next with lots to see and photograph.